All Episodes

 I sort of see it as a 16-day walking meditation or something along those lines.

-So it was 13 days for the Primitiva route that we did, which is the original route that the story goes, although it's unclear if it's actually true.
+was certainly a profound experience in many regards uh we walked with a number of so it was 13 days for the primitiva route that we did which is the original route that the story goes although it's unclear if it's actually true um

-Was it King Alphonse walked that route in pursuit of uh some of the important uh bones perhaps shroud of St. James that uh lay at rest in the in the Cathedral of Santiago and then we proceeded on the Fistera route, which goes from Santiago to the so-called end of the world in Fistera.
+Was it King Alphonse walked that route in pursuit of some of the important bones, perhaps, shroud of St. James that lay at rest in the cathedral of Santiago.

 Yep.

-Uh let me just um mention a couple things.
+Let me just mention a couple things.

 So the bones of St. James are housed in the cathedral at Santiago.

-Now of course one can debate whether they're actually the bones of St. James, but there is a box.
+Now, of course, one can debate whether they're actually the bones of St. James, but there is a box.

-We did go see the box, um, and there is, of course, mythology about how those bones made it from the Middle East into Spain and have been protected for all of these years.
+And there is, of course, mythology about how those bones made it from the Middle East into Spain and have been protected for all of these years.

-Um you mentioned the shroud.
+You mentioned the shroud.

-I think the shroud is actually the face shroud of Jesus, which is at the starting point of the Camino, so I'm not exactly sure there's um Yeah, so anyway, there's for those who are interested, there is an interesting story in which the face shroud of Jesus actually has a good bit more evidence that suggests that that's indeed what it is than the so-called shroud of Turin, which is hotly debated as to whether or not it is authentic.
+Yeah, so anyway, there's, for those who are interested, there is an interesting story in which the face shroud of Jesus actually has a good bit more evidence that suggests that that's indeed what it is than the so-called shroud of Turin, which is hotly debated as to whether or not it is authentic.

-And so a friend of ours, a Catholic who was walking as a pilgrim, Matt, um had built a route.
+And so a friend of ours, a Catholic who was walking as a pilgrim, Matt, had built a route.

-He is a very um dedicated hiker.
+He is a very dedicated hiker.

-In fact, he does uh the rim-to-rim hike annually at the Grand Canyon, and now he has pushed it even farther to the rim-to-rim to rim, where you walk from one rim to the other and back.
+And now he has pushed it even farther to the rim to rim to rim, where you walk from one rim to the other and back in a crazily short amount of time.

 In a single go.